XamertheX/material-clicker/docs/upgrades/material-factory.md

-# Click Factory
+# Material Factory
-The **Click Factory** is a type of [Upgrade](/upgrades/) that you can buy with [Material](/game/material.md) from the [Shop](/game/shop.md).
+The **Material Factory** is a type of [Upgrade](/upgrades/) that you can buy with [Material](/game/material.md) from the [Shop](/game/shop.md).

-The Click Factory will output a somewhat high amount of Material every 20 seconds.
+The Material Factory will output a somewhat high amount of Material every 20 seconds.

 ## Upgrade Data